 Volunteering can be so much fun – you can meet new people, learn new skills and gain confidence, get fit and active, and make a real difference to your local community and environment.
 The Land of Iron offers lots of opportunities for volunteering, inside or outdoors, for as little or as much time as you have to spare.
 We also have work experience and study placements with our project team.

-Current opportunities include - archaeology and excavations, lime mortar training, daffodil surveys, path repair, 3D computer modelling, habitat management, wildflower surveys, tree planting and riverbank stabilisation.
+Current opportunities include the chances to get involved in a number of activities, including but not limited to archaeological recording and excavations, lime mortar training, daffodil surveys, path repair, 3D computer modelling, habitat management, wildflower surveys, tree planting and riverbank stabilisation.

 Free hands-on activity sessions for 8–16 year olds, covering a variety of topics and time periods.
-Runs 11am–1pm on the first Saturday of each month.
-Based at The Moors National Park Centre, Danby, but sessions across North Yorkshire and Teesside.
-Booking essential.
+The free-to-attend sessions run 11am–1pm on the first Saturday of each month and is based at The Moors National Park Centre, Danby, but sessions take place across North Yorkshire and Teesside.

 Connect with us

 Why not follow us on Facebook or Twitter – it’s great to share stunning photographs of our favourite places in the North York Moors National Park.
 On Twitter why not post your best photograph of the Land of Iron landscape with the hashtag #LandofIron?
 We will be excited to see what you can come up with!

 You can also sign up to the National Park's weekly Conservation blog or mailing list, giving you a behind-the-scenes look at some of our ongoing conservation work.